steveschr/BMS-for-Sailboat/Readme.md

-## Fully configurable BMS and charge controller with balance for 4S LiFePO4 battery bank.
+# Fully configurable BMS and charge controller with balance for 4S LiFePO4 battery bank on a cruising sailboat.

 # Description & Purpose